Bars - Squares - FilledView Our Alphabetical Recipe Index for Bars - Squares - Filled

 Find a recipe via our alphabetical recipe index or you can also search using our Search bar for recipes by title or by type (in general Categories, muffins, breads, etc.)

-Don't you find this just sounds terrific?
+What a great gift!
 Brownie dry mix is the easiest thing to create and give.
 Just use quality cocoa, which you gently stir and then measure.
 If I, like Oprah, ever did a my own favorite things list/show, Brownies in a Jar would be on the hit list.
-Everyone who visits BetterBaking.com would get a jar.
-Sweet.
-Incidentally, I use old Mason jars or dollar store decorative jars.
-New mason jars are available in supermarkets or hardware stores, all year round.
+I use vintage Mason jars or dollar store decorative jars.
 Ribbons and a card is all you need to finish this gift off but you can also add a dollar store 8 by 11 inch brownie pan.
 Cost of raw elements: about $3.
 Care that goes into the mix: priceless.

 How can something to instant and quick be so darned good?
 Easy, when you start with dulce de leche, Nutella, some graham crackers and inventiveness.
 Another decadent Baker in a Hurry treat.
 Gianduja is another term for chocolate-hazelnut heaven.
 Adding dulce or a caramel spin makes this dessert irresistible

 Kids will often eschew the more tart hamantaschen fillings and just nibble their way around.
 You may wish to serve them our Chocolate Hamantaschen or try these flats.
 "Just the crust, M'am".
 They retain the traditional shape and nothing goes to waste.

 This recipe is one of those easy pleasers and perfect in fall.
 It impresses everyone and stays fresh-looking and tasting for days.
 I make it with apples and cranberries as well as sometimes, adding a few raisins to the apple filling.